fletchjeff/astro_sdk_workshop/README.md

 * Transform that table.
 * Load the transformed table into a reporting table.

-The example DAG in this local version uses [Minio](http://min.io) S3 and Postgresql, but you can replace these with any supported data sources and tables simply by changing connection information.
+The example DAG in this local version uses [Minio](http://min.io) S3 and SQLite, but you can replace these with any supported data sources and tables simply by changing connection information.

 ## Prerequisites
 To complete this tutorial, you need: